Project Details

 Native tree species include coast Douglas-fir, western red cedar, arbutus, western hemlock, grand fir, Garry oak, red alder, and big leaf maple.
 Native plants commonly found in the understory include salal, Oregon grape, sword fern, vanilla leaf, and a variety of grasses, wildflowers, mosses, and lichens.
 This rural island remains relatively intact ecologically.

 The study site is situated mid island surrounded by the Mid Galiano Protected Areas Network, and within the Greig creek watershed.
 Cameras will be positioned to survey insect visitations to patches of salal and dull Oregon grape in proximity to a seasonally occupied log cabin.
-Weather data (temperature, barometric pressure, and humidity), as well as air quality and particulate matter data will be collected at the location using Raspberry Pi Enviro sensors, as well as by an independent weather station positioned close by.
+Weather data (temperature, barometric pressure, and humidity), as well as air quality and particulate matter data will be collected at the location using Purple Air and other sensors, as well as by an independent weather station positioned close by.
 There are a wide variety of native and introduced flowering plants in the immediate vicinity.

 Native Introduced